eebasso/WarpX/Docs/source/theory/picsar_theory.rst

-It is common practice to apply digital filtering to the charge or current density in Particle-In-Cell simulations as a complement or an alternative to using higher order splines (Birdsall and Langdon 1991).
+It is common practice to apply digital filtering to the charge or current density in Particle-In-Cell simulations as a complement or an alternative to using higher order splines :cite:p:`Birdsalllangdon`.
 A commonly used filter in PIC simulations is the three points filter

 .. math:: \phi_{j}^{f}=\alpha\phi_{j}+\left(1-\alpha\right)\left(\phi_{j-1}+\phi_{j+1}\right)/2